ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/projects.rst

 The solution is multi-project.
 It is therefore possible to organize the tests by projects and grant access rights for users.

-.. note :: The `` Common`` project exists by default, it is accessible by all users and can not be deleted.
+.. note:: The ``Common`` project exists by default, it is accessible by all users and can not be deleted.

 Add a project
 -----------------